liemlyquan/Flick/README.md

 Time spent (in detailed and sequence):
 - 0.5 (mostly waiting for Pod installation)
 - 2.5 (most of basic, except for detailed view and controller)
+- 0.5 (add a truly basic details view, with just an image view)